Apple Music: Pre-launch

-Royalty payment policy

 Shortly before Apple Music was released, singer-songwriter Taylor Swift wrote an open letter publicly criticizing Apple's decision to not reimburse artists during a user's free trial period and announced that she would be holding back her album 1989 from the service.
 She said the policy was "unfair" as "Apple Music will not be paying writers, producers, or artists for those months".
 UK independent record label Beggars Group also criticized the trial period, saying it struggled "to see why rights owners and artists should bear this aspect of Apple's customer acquisition costs".

 The day after Swift's letter, Apple Senior Vice President of Internet Software and Services Eddy Cue announced on Twitter that Apple had changed its policy, and that Apple Music "will pay artists for streaming, even during customers' free trial period".
 On Twitter, Swift wrote "After the events of this week, I've decided to put 1989 on Apple Music...
 And happily so".
 She concluded saying it was "the first time it's felt right in my gut to stream my album".

-Record label cartel

 In negotiations with record labels for the new service, Apple allegedly attempted to encourage record labels to pull their content from the free, ad-supported tiers of competing services such as Spotify and Amazon Music in order to drive adoption of Apple Music and offered an incentive to Universal Music Group to pull its content from YouTube.
 The United States Department of Justice and Federal Trade Commission launched an investigation into this alleged cartel in May 2015.